Vitor-D-Anjos/offensive-security-portfolio/security-assessments/network-penetration-testing/lateral-movement-assessment/evidence/README.md

 # 🖼️ Evidence & Documentation

-**Internal Network Penetration Test**
+**Back to Network Penetration Testing Project**
-October 15-16, 2024 | Lateral Movement & Privilege Escalation Assessment

----
+Technical Report | Findings & Remediation

-## 📋 Evidence Repository
+Evidence Repository

 **Note:** Detailed screenshots and command outputs were generated during the lab assessment but are not included in this public portfolio version to protect lab environment details.
 In a professional engagement, evidence would include:

 - Nmap scan results (XML output)
-- Hydra brute-force logs
+- Hydra brute-force session logs
+- Database query outputs and record counts
-- Privilege escalation proof-of-concept scripts
+- Privilege escalation proof captures
-- Database dump samples
-- Hash extraction artifacts
 - Pass-the-hash execution logs
-- System access confirmations
+- Domain compromise verification evidence

 During interviews, I can discuss specific evidence collection and demonstrate the technical tools and techniques used in this assessment.